maweina/ambari-elk-service/README.md

 1. In Ambari Web, browse to Services and click the ELK service in the Service navigation area on the left.
 2. The summary of ELK service is displayed on the right.
 Click *Quick Links* and select *Kibana UI* in the dropdown box.
-3. In Kibana UI, browse to *Settings* on the top and click *Indices* in the Settings navigation area on the left.
-4. Logon the host where kibana is instanned; run following command to create Kibana index patterns:
+3. Logon the host where kibana is installed; run following script to create Kibana index patterns:
 ```
 /opt/kibana/config/kibana-create-index-patterns.sh
 ```
+4. In Kibana UI, browse to *Settings* on the top and click *Indices* in the Settings navigation area on the left.
+You will see 5 index patterns.
 5. Browse to *Discover* on the top; now you can interactively explore your data from the Discover page.
     * logstash-mapred-running is an index of running mapred jobs.
     * logstash-mapred-finished is an index of finished mapred jobs.